 The A5 has the Auto 5’s trademark humpback receiver, which gives it a classic shape and gorgeous lines.
 The revised internals make the gun simpler, smoother and more reliable than the original ever was.
 It also comes with a 100,000-round, 5-year warranty; that’s how confident Browning is in these guns.

 Multiple finishes and furniture choices are available, including blued steel and walnut or camo and synthetic—all models ship with three Invector interchangeable choke tubes and a fiber optic front sight.

 You have your choice across most models of 26-, 28-, and 30-inch barrels and 3- or 3-½” chambers.
 However, 12-gauge is the only choice outside of a single model.
 Part of the model lineup is a return of the Sweet 16, a 16-gauge echoing the Auto 5 Sweet Sixteen of so many years ago.

-When he developed the original Auto 5, John Moses Browning made the semi-auto shotgun reliable, popular and attainable.
+When he developed the original Auto 5, John Moses Browning made semi-automatic shotguns reliable, popular, and attainable.
 The A5 is, by all accounts, a very worthy successor.

-They’re better in a defensive scenario because less reloading and faster follow-up shots make the user more combat-effective.
-An M1 Garand in the hands of a fresh American recruit was more effective than a K98 wielded by any German soldier — the semi-auto action of the Garand proved to be a decisive factor in any and every engagement.
+They’re better in a defensive scenario because less reloading and faster follow-up shots make the user more combat-effective, just like how an M1 Garand in the hands of a fresh American recruit was more effective than a K98 wielded by any German soldier — the semi-auto action of the Garand proved to be a decisive factor in any and every engagement.

 In a hunting context, almost all state regulations limit you to three rounds in the tube, but the faster follow-up shots of a semi-auto can make the difference between filling a tag and being left with little more than a campfire story.